-- the compact development and implementation process, and
+- MCC’s program development and implementation process, and

 - the ongoing success of MCC partner countries.

-On top of its requirement that countries must pass the Control of Corruption indicator and half of the 20 indicators in order to pass the scorecard overall, in 2012, MCC adopted a “democratic rights” hurdle.
-Countries must now also pass either the Political Rights or the Civil Liberties indicator in addition to the other requirements in order to pass MCC’s scorecard.
-This change reflects the weight MCC places on political rights and civil liberties and sends a clear message to potential partner countries on the importance of democracy to good governance.
+In addition to its requirement that countries must pass the Control of Corruption indicator and half of the 20 indicators in order to pass the scorecard overall, MCC has a “democratic rights” hurdle.
+Countries must pass either the Political Rights or the Civil Liberties indicator in addition to the other requirements to pass MCC’s scorecard.
+This requirement reflects the weight MCC places on political rights and civil liberties and sends a clear message to potential partner countries regarding the importance of democracy to good governance.

 Deepening Democracy through Program Development and ImplementationMCC’s approach to reducing poverty—creating incentives for reform and respecting existing domestic actors and processes—contributes to the long-term deepening of existing democratic institutions.

 A core principle of MCC’s approach to development is its country ownership model, whereby MCC partners with eligible country governments to design and implement programs that are aligned with a country’s own development priorities.

 In doing so, MCC helps democratic governments deliver tangible results for their people, based on the needs and aspirations they have voiced to their governments.MCC also requires transparency in how these programs are implemented to ensure citizen and civil society participation, and requires programs to adhere to domestic legal and constitutional requirements.
 Together, these aspects of MCC’s program implementation model reinforce democratic institutions and processes.